EaryChow/Earys-Spatial-Expander/README.md

 The LFE path is delayed by a compensation line so that its total latency matches the plugin's reported latency, keeping it sample-aligned with the main channels.

 ### 8. Leak Center, Crosstalk & Output
-After the iSTFT, **Leak Center** redistributes the calibrated Center signal to Front L/R using a constant-power split. **Crosstalk** then leaks each speaker's signal to its adjacent neighbors (e.g., Front L → Wide L → Side L → Rear L) using the same loudness-preserving formula, smoothing spatial transitions.
+**Crosstalk** is applied inside the frequency-domain pipeline before calibration, so the gain table automatically compensates for any loudness change.
+It leaks each speaker's signal to its adjacent neighbors (e.g., Front L → Wide L → Side L → Rear L) using a loudness-preserving formula, smoothing spatial transitions.
+After the iSTFT, **Leak Center** redistributes the calibrated Center signal to the **Front L/R** speakers.
 Finally, channels are mapped to your DAW's output bus using standard channel type identifiers (Left, Right, Centre, LFE, Side, Rear, Wide, etc.) with intelligent index fallbacks for discrete/custom layouts.

 ---